-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 8. Collectibles

 Remember Cabbage Patch Kids?
 Many of the dolls list for $3,500 to $5,500 on eBay.
 Vintage Barbie is being sold for thousands on the platform as well.
 G.I.
-Joe from 1963 sold in 2003 for $200,000 in a private sale.
+Joe, from 1963, sold in 2003 for $200,000 in a private sale.

 Mythic Markets is a company we recently discovered that offers the opportunity to invest in these unique collectibles.
 There are many pros and cons to this type of investment.